DevAlexandroG/DevAlexandroG/README.md

  ### DevAlexandroG's GitHub Profile

 ### Hi there 👋
 ### Welcome to my GitHub profile!
-### I'm Alex, a passionate software engineer with a strong background in web development.
+### I'm Alexander, a passionate software engineer with a strong background in web development.

 - 🔭 I’m currently working on language app
 - 🌱 I’m currently learning React Native